nerfcats/pyunix-old/README.md

 I have only tested this on Windows and Android.
 Compiling the source and running it on your target OS may work.
 I basically have never coded in macOS and Linux so I really don't know.

 To run on Android, download the main.c file, download an IDE such as Cxxdroid, and run the code.
+## Contributing and Editing
+The source comes with Code::Blocks files, so you can easily edit and compile the code yourself and experiment.

+Contributions to PYUNIX are very welcome.
+I am a beginner coder so help is appreciated.
 ## Terminal Commands
 Running `help` in the terminal shows available commands.
 ```